gobikrishnan-s3141/docker/README.md

     podman build -t .
     podman build -f Py.dockerfile

-* use official images for most cases for better functionality and support.
+* use official images for most cases for better functionality and support
-* debian base for Python and R; ubuntu for latest softwrae; alpine for minimal & secure env
+* debian base for Python and R; ubuntu for latest software; alpine for minimal & secure env

-*Feel free to download and the template*
+*Feel free to download and use the template*